BB31420/AI-Auto-Video-Generator/README.md

 1. **Example prompts**
  * For haikus, enter a prompt related to haikus:
 ```
-"Create a haiku about nature"
+Create a haiku about nature
 ```

 * For bee facts, use a prompt related to bees:
 ```
-"Tell me 5 interesting facts about bees"
+Tell me 5 interesting facts about bees
 ```
 2. **Changing the models**